Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Experiments

 \textbf{PCL.} We used the implementation provided here: \url{https://github.com/bethgelab/slow_disentanglement/tree/baselines}.
 PCL~\citep{PCL17} stands for ``permutation contrastive learning'' and works as follows: Given sequential data $\{\vx^t\}_{t=1}^T$, PCL trains a regression function $r((x',x))$ to discriminate between pairs of adjacent observations (positive pairs) and randomly matched pairs (negative pairs).
 The regression function has the form

 where $h: \sR^{d_x} \rightarrow \sR^{d_z}$ is the encoder and $B_i:\sR^2 \rightarrow \sR$ are learned functions.
-In our implementation, the $B_i$ functions are fully connected neural networks with 5 layers and 512 hidden units.
+In our implementation, the functions $B_i$ are fully connected neural networks with 5 layers and 512 hidden units.
 We experimented with the less expressive function suggested in the original work, but found that the extra capacity improved performance across all datasets we considered.

-\subsection{Unsupervised hyperparameter selection}
+\subsection{Unsupervised Hyperparameter Selection}

-In practice, one cannot measure MCC since the ground-truth latent variables are not observed.
-Unlike in standard machine learning setting, hyperparameter selection for disentanglement cannot be performed simply by evaluating goodness of fit on a validation set and selecting the highest scoring model since there is usually a trade-off between goodness of fit and disentanglement~\citep[Sec.
+In practice, MCC cannot be measured since the ground-truth latent variables are not observed.
+Unlike in standard machine learning settings, hyperparameter selection for disentanglement cannot be performed simply by evaluating goodness of fit on a validation set and selecting the highest scoring model, since there is usually a trade-off between goodness of fit and disentanglement~\citep[Sec.
 5.4]{pmlr-v97-locatello19a}.
-To circumvent this problem, \cite{Duan2020UDR} introduced \textit{unsupervised disentanglement ranking} (UDR) which, for every hyperparameter combinations, measures how consistent are different random intializations of the algorithm.
+To avoid this problem, \cite{Duan2020UDR} introduced \textit{an unsupervised disentanglement ranking} (UDR), which, for all combinations of hyperparameters, measures how consistent are different random initializations of the algorithm.
 The authors argue that hyperparameters yielding disentangled representation typically yields consistent representations.
 In our experiments, the consistency of a given hyperparameter combination is measured as follows: for every pair of models, we compute the MCC between their representations.
 Then, we report the median of all pairwise MCC.
 This gives a UDR score for every hyperparameter values considered.
 Figure~\ref{fig:elbo_mcc_udr} reports the ELBO (normalized between zero and one), the MCC and the UDR score for the experiments of Figure~\ref{fig:clear_exp}.
 We can visualize the trade-off between ELBO and MCC.
-That being said, MCC and UDR correlates nicely except for the TimeNonDiag dataset, in which this correlation breaks for stronger regularization.
+That being said, MCC and UDR correlate nicely except for the TimeNonDiag dataset, in which this correlation breaks for stronger regularization.
 We noticed that these specific runs correspond to excessively sparse graph, with fewer than 10 edges (out of 100 possible edges).
 The black star indicates the hyperparameter selected by UDR when excluding coefficient values which yields graphs with less than 10 edges (on average).

 \textbf{Baselines.} Two of the baselines considered had hyperparameters to tune, SlowVAE~\citep{slowVAE} and TCVAE~\citep{tcvae}.
 For SlowVAE, we did a grid search on the following values, $\gamma \in \{ 1.0, 2.0, 4.0, 8.0, 16.0\}$ and $\alpha \in \{ 1, 3, 6, 10\}$.
 For TCVAE, we explored $\beta \in \{ 1, 2, 3, 4, 5\}$ but the optimal value in terms of disentanglement was almost always 1.
 Values of $\beta$ larger than 5 led to instabilities during training.
 The hyperparameters were selected using UDR, as described in the paragraph above.